User Rating: 5 / 5

 I was reminded that Glenn had said the man who came ashore earlier was carrying a rifle.
 That could only be for one reason; he was looking to bag some out-of-season venison.
 I was sick just thinking about it!
 The deer were nearly defenseless in the deep snow, and should the doe be killed, the two yearlings would surely perish.
 It occurred to me ironically, that the trail I had developed would make it easier for the hunter to pursue and corner the deer.
 But, there was nothing I could do about it while the blizzard raged and my cellphone was inoperable.
 Perhaps in the morning the snow would let up and I could venture into the forest to investigate.
 Once again I wondered, where is this guy holed up?
 He had probably broken into another cottage or set up camp in a sheltered area, and was huddled around a fire drinking my scotch.

 Early the next morning I heard the crack of a rifle shot and my heart sank.
 The bastard, I thought!
 I looked out the window and could see that it was still snowing, but now it was just scattered flurries.
 The wind had abated, and although the sky was still overcast, there seemed to be a break in the weather.
 I finished my cup of coffee, then went to the gun safe and withdrew a Browning 9-mm pistol.
 The weapon was a memento from my military days, and I kept it around for… actually I’m not sure why I still have it.
-I have all the necessary permits, but I haven’t fired anything in years.
+I have all the necessary permits, but I haven’t fired the thing in years.
 Maybe it was a foolish decision to take it with me into the forest.
 But I had no idea what I might be facing out there.
 I recall my mother once telling me that I was born at night.
 But, as I’m fond of saying, It wasn’t last night.”
 And I wasn’t going to confront this guy with just my dick in my hand!

 CHAPTER THREE

 The definition of LOSER in the Webster’s Dictionary is ‘someone who is incompetent and unable to succeed.’
-Surely if you dig a little deeper, you will find Oliver Kilgore’s name mentioned somewhere.
+Surely if you dig a little deeper, you will find Oliver Kilgore’s name mentioned in there somewhere.
 It was a Tuesday afternoon and Ollie was still a little fried from the previous night’s indulgences.
 As consciousness slowly returned, he had no more pills or weed to take the edge off.
 In desperation, he gulped down a Coors Light and looked around at the shabby living room of his uncle’s cabin.
 Mounted on the walls were the heads of two 12 point bucks, as well as several trophy fish.
 On the floor was a well-worn bearskin rug, completing the taxidermy nightmare.
 His uncle was currently in the Lindsay Correctional Centre serving two years less a day for some criminal infraction, and in the meantime Ollie was using his place as a crash pad.
 It was a timely blessing, since his welfare benefits had recently run out.

 Ollie was flat broke and desperately in need of money to buy more drugs.
 He had sold off a few of his uncle’s possessions and now the only thing of value left was his old Winchester rifle.
 Ollie was smart enough to know that if he sold the rifle, his uncle would probably kill him when he returned.
 The Winchester model 1894 lever-action rifle was a serious collector’s item, and one of the most popular hunting rifles ever made.
 The one he held in his hands was over a hundred years old, and it was still in good working order.
 It was the very rifle that had toppled the two bucks whose heads now resided on the living room wall.
 Ollie was in a mental tug of war about what to do.
 He could sell the rifle for cash, but then would have to face his uncle’s wrath.
-Even in his drug-addled condition he knew it would be a dumb move.
+Even in his drug addled condition he knew it would be a dumb move.
 There must be another way.
 As he returned the rifle to its rack he suddenly had an idea.

 It took a lot of arm twisting for Ollie to convince his friend Jake to run him over to Webber Island in his airboat.
 At first Jake had said there was no way he was going to burn valuable gas, based on Ollie’s unreliable promise to pay.
 But, Jake had a crush on a certain girl who worked at the Rawley Resort, and Ollie said that he could make an introduction.
 He sealed the deal when he informed Jake that the girl was a bit of a stoner, and that he had a source for some good quality weed that she’d go crazy for.
 When Jake pulled up to the island, Ollie jumped out and loaded his gear onto a wooden toboggan.
 Then he slung the rifle over his back and headed inland.
 His plans were still a little vague, but he hoped to shoot a decent sized deer and sell the dressed carcass to the butcher in town.
 He thought he might also peek through a few windows just to see what was laying around.
 Jake agreed to return for him in a few days.